 In 1995 the citizens of the City of Ventura narrowly passed the first SOAR initiative in Ventura County.
-A local group of citizens placed a SOAR initiative on the ballot and then withstood false attack ads paid for by the pro-development lobby.
-The measure passed on a 52% to 48% vote.
+A grassroots group of residents placed a SOAR initiative on the ballot and then withstood false attack ads paid for by the pro-development lobby.
+The city measure passed on a 52% to 48% vote.

 The Ventura SOAR initiative was then challenged in Ventura Superior Court, the California Appellate Court, the California Supreme Court and up to the United States Supreme Court.
 In all of those challenges, not one justice ever voted against SOAR.
 SOAR won unanimous support from the justices on the Superior Court and Appellate Court, and the State and Federal Supreme Courts refused to hear appeals of the pro-SOAR verdicts.

 Using the court-tested template of Ventura’s SOAR initiative that protects open space and agricultural resources, citizens in Thousand Oaks successfully gathered 11,000 signatures to protect open space and parks in their city.
-The Thousand Oaks Parks Initiative was approved in 1996.
+The Thousand Oaks Parks Initiative was adopted into law by the city council in 1996.

 With the momentum of both successful efforts, east and west county grassroots groups merged and grew in strength to take SOAR countywide.
-Three hundred volunteers stepped up and gathered over 70,000 signatures to get SOAR initiatives for all of Ventura County and most of its other cities on the ballot for a major countywide campaign in November of 1998.
+Three hundred volunteers stepped up and gathered over 70,000 signatures to get SOAR initiatives for the county and most of its other cities on the ballot for a major countywide campaign in November of 1998.

 The countywide SOAR won 63% of the vote in 1998 along with SOAR City Urban Restriction Boundaries (CURBs) that were also approved overwhelmingly in the cities of Thousand Oaks, Simi Valley, Camarillo, and Oxnard.
 In subsequent years SOAR passed in the cities of Moorpark, Fillmore and Santa Paula, leading to SOAR protections in 8 of the 10 cities and in the unincorporated area of Ventura County.
 No county in the country has voter-protected open space and farmland in both unincorporated areas and cities.